John E. Tavis, Ph.D.

 Ph.D. in Molecular Biology, Pennsylvania State University, 1990

-RNAseH.
-These studies provide proof-of-concept that the HBV RNAseH is an attractive
+HBV infection.
+These studies validate the HBV RNaseH is an attractive target for antiviral

 Labs and Facilities